 After your object has been merged as intended, you will be ready to start the print.
 After selecting print from your SD card or the control panel, your printer will start the probing and cleaning process.
 It will clean both nozzles, but only probe with the rear.
-If you are getting contact with your printer nozzles on previous printed parts, you will need to level the front hot end to the rear.
+If you are getting contact with your printer nozzles on previous printed parts, you will need to check the level of the front hot end to the rear.